Your next steps...

 Why St Mary's?

 The course has been designed to enable you to continue working along side your studies.
 You will only attend St Mary’s University for one day a week in semester one (plus an intensive week in September), in semester two you will attend two days a week.

-The programme has been accredited by The AfN (AC282).
+The programme has been accredited by The AfN (AC282) and HKNS.
 This accreditation allows successful MSc students direct entry to the UK Voluntary Register for Nutritionists (UKVRN) as an Associate Nutritionist, and for direct registration as a Registered Associate Nutritionist (RANutr) of the HKNS.